Division of Motor Vehicles (DMV)

 Promoting flexibility and cooperation between the educational system, parents and the student in order to achieve educational success for the student.

 Primary Point of Contact

 Department of Education and Early Development

 P.O.
 Box 110500, Juneau, AK 99811-0500

-Eligibility: Honorably discharged Service members of the U.S, Armed Forces that are vested in the PERS; surviving Spouses of Service members may also be eligible.
+Who is eligible for Military Service Credit toward Alaska State Public Employees' Retirement System (PERS)?
+Honorably discharged Service members of the U.S, Armed Forces that are vested in the PERS; Surviving Spouses of Service members may also be eligible.
 Members first hired under the PERS after 30 June 1986 that retired from regular service and are eligible for a federal benefit for the same military service are NOT eligible.
 Retired National Guard and Reserve unit members may be eligible to claim active military service even though they are eligible for a federal benefit for the same military service.